prashanthjbabu/telegraf/plugins/inputs/syslog/README.md

   ## For each combination a field is created.
   ## Its name is created concatenating identifier, sdparam_separator, and parameter name.
   # sdparam_separator = "_"

+  ## Severity level to filter by .
+Default is 7 which means Debug and above will be allowed
+  # severity_level = 3

 ```

 #### Message transport